electricitymaps/electricitymaps-contrib/README.md

 To get started, clone or [fork](https://help.github.com/articles/fork-a-repo/) the repository, and install [Docker](https://docs.docker.com/engine/installation/). then you just run `docker-compose up`.
 Head over to [http://localhost:8000/](http://localhost:8000/) and you should see the map!

 Once you're done doing your changes, submit a [pull request](https://help.github.com/articles/using-pull-requests/) to get them integrated.

+## Troubleshooting

+- `ERROR: Couldn't find env file:` env files are used to store sensitive information such as API keys.
+If you get this error after running `docker-compose up`, create an empty file named `secrets.env` in the root folder